manugarg/pacparser/README.md

 #### Platforms
-pacparser has been tested to work on Linux (all architectures supported by Debian), Mac OS X and Win32 systems.
+pacparser has been tested to work on Linux (all architectures supported by Debian), FreeBSD, Mac OS X and Win32 systems.

 #### Homepage
 http://pacparser.manugarg.com